YData123/ydata123.github.io/index.md

 ====

 YData aims to enhance students' knowledge and capabilities in the fundamental ideas and skills of data science.
-Derived from Berkeley's popular [Data 8](http://data8.org) course, YData is an introduction to data science that emphasizes computational and programming skills along with inferential thinking.
+Based on Berkeley's popular [Data 8](http://data8.org) course, YData is an introduction to data science that emphasizes computational and programming skills along with inferential thinking.

 The course is designed to be accessible to students with little or no